runspired/runspired.com/_posts/2024-11-30-edge-pipes.md

 But there were ideas in SSR I did like: the idea that we could multiplex all the requests associated to a given page visit.
 The idea that we could flatten waterfalls.
 The idea that we could leverage how the internet backbone prioritizes data.
 The idea that we could shift some compute closer to the user to boost their experience.
 The idea that we could do this progressively overtop of existing applications as little more than an opt-in enhancement without requiring teams to adopt a whole new paradigm or language.

-And what I like most about the edge-pipe approach: it even should work for fairly lightweight minimal apps that do a lot of their work on the server.. because it is fundamentally around optimizing the fetch pipeline wherever one exists.
+And what I like most about the EdgePipe approach: it even should work for fairly lightweight minimal apps that do a lot of their work on the server.. because it is fundamentally around optimizing the fetch pipeline wherever one exists.

-Anyhew, so those are "edge pipes" and if you've been full of WTFs wondering what I meant talking about "SSD" these past few years now you know 💜
+Anyhew, so those are EdgePipes and if you've been full of WTFs wondering what I meant talking about SSD these past few years now you know 💜